udolev/AmitSegalAISummarizer/README.md

 # AmitSegalAISummarizer
-Telegram chatbot which will summarize Amit Segal's daily updates and send it on a dedicated channel
+Telegram chatbot which summarizes Amit Segal's daily updates and sends it on a dedicated channel